- 1 What is an IVA?

 Would you lose your car under an IVA?

 While unlikely that your car would be sold under an IVA, as very often it is the only means of getting to work, there are exceptions to the rule.
 An insolvency practitioner may ask you to sell a relatively expensive car where a less expensive vehicle would be more practical.
-There is a key factor here, stopping an individual from getting to work and earning income is counter-productive with regards to IVA repayments.
+There is a key factor here, stopping an individual from getting to work and earning income is counter-productive.

 IVAs are determined on an ability to pay as opposed to a set minimum payment level.
 It is the responsibility of the insolvency practitioner to propose a level of payment which offers a reasonable return to creditors but is also affordable to their client.

 The repayment terms of an IVA will be wholly dependent on the individual’s financial status and ability to pay.
-As such, there is no maximum monthly IVA payment.
-If your finances were to improve significantly during an IVA the insolvency practitioner may request an increase in payments.
+As such, there is no maximum monthly payment.
+If your finances were to improve significantly, the insolvency practitioner may request an increase in payments.

 Receipt of lump-sum funds during IVA

 An individual may come into money through many different routes including for example PPI mis-selling compensation or funds/assets left in a will.
 In this situation the assets/funds would likely be requested by the insolvency practitioner so that additional payments can be made to creditors.

 The vast majority of IVAs will last for five years although there is the opportunity to extend by 12 months (and longer) in certain circumstances.
 During an active arrangement, it is essential that payments are made on time otherwise the agreement may be extended, terminated or other legal avenues explored.
 This is why the initial setup process will only take into account monthly repayments which are affordable for the individual.

 So long as you have maintained payments throughout the duration of the IVA, all outstanding debts will be written off.
 You will receive a summary of the situation from the insolvency practitioner once the arrangement has ended.